sgoldt/pyscm/README.md

 Committee Machines in the physics literature - or SCMs for short [1-3].

-This package was used to conduct the simulations of our [recent paper](http://arxiv.org/abs/1901.09085) on the generalisation dynamics of online learning in two-layer neural networks [4].
+This package was used to conduct the simulations of our [recent paper](http://arxiv.org/abs/1906.08632) on the dynamics of stochastic gradient descent for two-layer neural networks in the teacher-student setup [4].

 Contents
 ---------